tpmmthomas/smart-piano-ierg4230/README.md

 200: OK

 ### Audio Recording Update
-`GET /audio` :  receives recorded audio with FFT analysis for further processing. + No matter tuning or not, calling of this api means someone is using the computer, hence check access control.
+`POST /audio` :  receives recorded audio with FFT analysis for further processing. + No matter tuning or not, calling of this api means someone is using the computer, hence check access control.

 **Parameters**: